Eureka Centre Ballarat

 A First Nations View of the Eureka Stockade

-For a first nation’s perspective on the Eureka Stockade, we recommend this Art Gallery of Ballarat resource which includes a short film with Wadawurrung Elder and artist, Aunty Marlene Gilson.
+For a first nation’s perspective on the Eureka Stockade, we recommend this short film with Wadawurrung Elder and artist, Aunty Marlene Gilson, produced by the Art Gallery of Ballarat.

 Aunty Marlene draws on her cultural heritage to explore precolonial and postcolonial narratives of Australian history.
 Until recently, First Nations perspectives have been largely omitted from the telling of Australia’s past.
 In her paintings, she shares stories handed down to her, repositioning the role of the Wadawurrung people within narratives of Ballarat’s history and re-contextualising Australian history from a First Nations perspective.